nathan-bottomley/eleventy-plugin-podcaster.com/content/index.md

 Detailed and specific information about how to install and use **Podcaster** can be found in [the Documentation section](/docs) of the site, but here's a quick summary.

-1. Install the plugin
+### 1. Install the plugin

 **Podcaster** is an Eleventy plugin.
 Create an Eleventy site and install the `eleventy-plugin-podcaster` plugin in the usual way.

-2. Provide information about your podcast
+### 2. Provide information about your podcast

 In the data directory, create a `podcast.json` file.
 This will contain information about your podcast and its site — at the very least, its title, the site URL, a description, its language, and its category.

-3. Create a place for your episode MP3 files
+### 3. Create a place for your episode MP3 files

-   In the input directory, create a `episodeFiles` directory and put your episode MP3s in there.
+In the input directory, create an `episodeFiles` directory for your episode MP3 files.

-4. Create a place for your episode posts
+### 4. Create a place for your episode posts

-   In the input directory, create a `episodePosts` directory.
+In the input directory, create an `episodePosts` directory.
 This directory will contain a post for each episode, and that post will include information about the episode, including its title, date, episode number and show notes.

 ## On this site